F5CodeGuru/asm342/module1/lab1/lab1.rst

 Go to the Bigip WebUI and navigate to Security->Application Security->Security Policies->Policies List

-You should now a policy named ansible1
+You should now see a policy named ansible1

+Inspect the policy